collapsed-stacks/startups/questions/19/how-do-i-avoid-getting-bitten-by-copyright-patent-trolls.md

 - tagged: `intellectual-property`
 - score: 8

-<p>I'm a bit afraid of opening my own company.
+I'm a bit afraid of opening my own company.
 I have a great idea but it's hardly revolutionary.
-I'd rather not spend loads of money on lawyers or go broke early on if a patent already exists for my product, but I'm not sure how I can protect myself. </p>
+I'd rather not spend loads of money on lawyers or go broke early on if a patent already exists for my product, but I'm not sure how I can protect myself.

-<p>What steps can I take to stay safe from patent trolls, and does it matter what country I'm based in?
-Could I, for example, be sued in the UK for unintentionally infringing a US patent?</p>
+What steps can I take to stay safe from patent trolls, and does it matter what country I'm based in?
+Could I, for example, be sued in the UK for unintentionally infringing a US patent?

 ## Answer 23